jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 ```
 As usual, the division by 256 comes from the fact that we simply don't use r5, but rather treat r7:r6 as our final result.
 Thus a value of 64 in Maps 1140/1150 means 1.

-In the above section, if 4D gets to 16 or higher, then we consider the correction to have run it's course and we clear some flags and bail out.
-The flag 22h.6 is the highest priority timing slew regulator, and it set when 21h.5 and 21h.6 are set (these are the flags that control this condition).
+In the above section, if 4D gets to 16 or higher, then we consider the correction to have run it's course and we clear some flags and bail out of this fuel correction section.
+The flag 22h.6 is the highest priority timing slew regulator, and it's set when 21h.5 and 21h.6 are set (these are the flags that control this fuel correction condition).
 All that happens in a different routine where the fuel cut off logic is implemented.

 So in summary, we modulate the fuel pulse by the map cell indicated by 4D until 4D reaches 16.
 Then we clear the ignition slew limiter 22h.6.
 We also clear that limiter if the map value is 64 (i.e. 1).
 In these cases we also reset 34h to 1 which will enable the timing slew change to take effect immediately.
+In plain terms: ignition timing rate of change is temporarily limited while we're making this fuel correction.

 ### Acceleration enrichment (4C) - normal injection event
 Next we apply the 4Ch acceleration enrichment if the 21h.7 latch flag indicates we should - this is very similar to the 4C logic from earlier, but there we were doing it outside the normal ignition cycle.
 Now we're in the normal cycle and we need to check the flag again.
+Last time, we cleared this latch flag, so it will only be set again if the acceleration enrichment routine has commanded another pump shot based on the AFM signal.

 ```
 X01aa: